 When you’re heading for the mountains, there’s no big difference between the two.
 Geneva and Lucerne have similar altitudes, and the mountains around them aren’t as high as those in mountain resorts like Wengen and St. Moritz.

 Places To Visit Near Lucerne

 Both towns will have plenty of pretty places to visit nearby.
-So it really boils down to your preference if you would rather see the Lake Lucerne region or the Lake Geneva region.
+So it boils down to your preference if you would rather see the Lake Lucerne region or the Lake Geneva region.

 From Lucerne, you can take the train or boat to visit nearby places such as Bürgenstock, Weggis, and Vitznau.
 These are all located along Lake Lucerne.
-Further away, accessible with the trains in an hour or so, are the pretty towns of Einsiedeln, Bremgarten, and Solothurn.
+Further away, accessible with trains in an hour or so, are the pretty towns of Einsiedeln, Bremgarten, and Solothurn.
 Of course, Zurich and Bern are also popular cities to visit from Lucerne.
 So you have a lot of choices in and around Lucerne.
 Its central location in the country definitely helps.

 Places To Visit Near Geneva

 Near Geneva are some cool places to visit: Lausanne, Montreux, Vevey, Nyon, Prangins, and Lutry.
 UNESCO World Heritage Site Lavaux Wine region has a mild, almost Mediterranean climate where grapevines grow on terraces.
 Terraced vineyards produce white wine and red wine on 830 hectares of land.

 There is a wide range of accommodation options in Lucerne and Geneva to suit a variety of budgets and needs.

 - Hotel Schweizerhof Luzern (5-star) – Directly on the lake, this refined hotel is located in the old town of Lucerne.
 You’ll also find a gym, a spa, and modern furniture amid elegant interiors.
 A 10-minute walk gets you to the train station.